 Even the best companies get calls from angry customers.

-The key is to first calm them down so you can find out how you can help them.
-Then, do it.
+The key is first to calm them down so you can find out how you can help them.

-One approach is to use the HEARD technique for helping customers—Hear.
+One approach is to use the HEARD technique for helping customers — Hear.
 Empathize.
 Apologize.
 Resolve.
 Diagnose.
-This approach calms customers while providing you time to diagnose the problem and then address it.

 The trick to beating this challenge is to set reasonable customer expectations, then meet and exceed them.
-Exceeding expectations can generate repeat customers.
+Exceeding expectations can generate repeat business.

 Customers are okay with being put on hold if it helps resolve their issues.
-But telling customers you’re going to put them on hold to solve their problems buys you time to talk with the other customer.
+Telling customers that you’re going to put them on hold to solve their problems buys you time to talk with the other customer.

 Above all, avoid telling the first customer you’re talking with a second customer.
-And don’t leave the first customer on hold for a long time.
+And don’t leave customers on hold for a long time.

 Also, provide constant updates—say once every 30 minutes— to help reassure nervous customers.